 We are like the Israelites who kept the wounds of their years of slavery in Egypt open, even though their Passage through the Red Sea was an undeniable proof of the power and the credibility of their God.
 They continued to complain and expect God to do for them what they had the ability, in God's grace, to do for themselves.
 We have not let the wonderful effects of Jesus' Resurrection - our Passage from Death to Life - on that first Easter Sunday penetrate our hearts.
 We still have not lived our Exodus experience as profoundly as we ought.
 God leads and strengthens those who recognize and acknowledge their vulnerability, and who admit to their needy state without Him.
 God accompanies us from the mentality of self-centered individualism, to an open-hearted availability and acceptance of others.
-Like the Israelites of old, we would rather have the onions and garlic of bondage without challenge, rather than the challenge to be free and go beyond the barriers we set in our lives.
+Like the Israelites of old, we would rather have the onions and garlic of bondage without challenge, rather than the challenge to be free and go beyond the barriers that enslave us, and that so often we construct in our lives.
 The Resurrection of Jesus encourages us to look beyond our failures, to move courageously forward beyond our fears, to trust confidently and use well our God-given gifts, to believe in the Life Jesus came to give us.
+Life is worth living!
+It is God's gift for eternity!

 To go beyond is eventually to enter the Land of Promise.
 We cannot continue to mix the straw of complacency and indifference with the mud of confusion and earthliness.
 This only fabricates bricks of slavery that erect walls that hinder our journey to God.
 We complacently build the cities of man, rather than struggle to build the City of God.
 A culture of death still pervades our society.
-Children of the Resurrection, freed in the Blood of Jesus, imbued with the gift of the Holy Spirit, Loved by the Father, we are called to freedom - a freedom the world does not understand and yet still attempts to create through power, prestige, possessions, and the like.
-The motto of many seems to be "leave me alone and in peace, and I'll accept anything".
+Children of the Resurrection, freed in the Blood of Jesus, imbued with the gift of the Holy Spirit, Loved by the Father, we are called to freedom.
+The world seeks to create a freedom it does not understand, and still attempts to create through power, prestige, possessions, and the like.
+The motto seems to be "leave me alone and in peace, and I'll accept anything".
 No risk, no gain!
-(Mother Francis Bachmann, foundress of the Sisters. of St. Francis of Philadelphia).
-In Jesus there is no risk of loss, only gain; yet, often we opt for the slavery that stunts our spiritual growth and blinds us to the wonder and glory of the Resurrection that speaks to us of our dignity and freedom as redeemed children of God in Jesus through the Spirit.
+In Jesus there is no risk of loss, only gain.
+Yet, often we opt for the slavery that stunts our spiritual growth and blinds us to the wonder and glory of the Resurrection that speaks to us of our dignity and freedom as redeemed children of God in Jesus through the Spirit.

-Like the first followers who experienced the Savior's Passion and Death, we can allow ourselves to be overwhelmed by the difficulties and delusions of life, or we can fix our gaze on the Risen Lord.
+Like the first followers who experienced the Savior's Passion and Death, we can allow ourselves to be overwhelmed by the difficulties and delusions of life.
+Or, we can fix our gaze on the Risen Lord.
 Like the women who went to the tomb, we may love Jesus deeply, but feel and act as though He is still in the tomb.
 Their love could not separate them from Him, even in death.
-It was that loyalty, that fidelity, that offered them the gift of being the first to see the Resurrected Lord... and they kissed His feet and ran to tell the others.
+It was that loyalty, that fidelity, that offered them the gift of being the first to see the Resurrected Lord... and they kissed His feet and ran to tell the others (Matthew 28: 9).
 Eventually His love wins the hearts of those who sincerely seek Him, even through difficulty and failure.